acim/oxeye/README.md

 This is the heart of your Sapper app.
 There are two kinds of routes — _pages_, and _server routes_.

 **Pages** are Svelte components written in `.svelte` files.
-When a user first visits the application, they will be served a server-rendered version of the route in question, plus some JavaScript that 'hydrates' the page and initializes a client-side router.
+When a user first visits the application, they will be served a server-rendered version of the route in question, plus some JavaScript that 'hydrates' the page and initialises a client-side router.
 From that point forward, navigating to other pages is handled entirely on the client for a fast, app-like feel.
 (Sapper will preload and cache the code for these subsequent pages, so that navigation is instantaneous.)

 **Server routes** are modules written in `.js` files, that export functions corresponding to HTTP methods.
 Each function receives Express `request` and `response` objects as arguments, plus a `next` function.
 This is useful for creating a JSON API, for example.

 There are three simple rules for naming the files that define your routes:

-* A file called `src/routes/about.svelte` corresponds to the `/about` route.
+- A file called `src/routes/about.svelte` corresponds to the `/about` route.
 A file called `src/routes/blog/[slug].svelte` corresponds to the `/blog/:slug` route, in which case `params.slug` is available to the route
-* The file `src/routes/index.svelte` (or `src/routes/index.js`) corresponds to the root of your app. `src/routes/about/index.svelte` is treated the same as `src/routes/about.svelte`.
+- The file `src/routes/index.svelte` (or `src/routes/index.js`) corresponds to the root of your app. `src/routes/about/index.svelte` is treated the same as `src/routes/about.svelte`.
-* Files and directories with a leading underscore do _not_ create routes.
+- Files and directories with a leading underscore do _not_ create routes.
 This allows you to colocate helper modules and components with the routes that depend on them — for example you could have a file called `src/routes/_helpers/datetime.js` and it would _not_ create a `/_helpers/datetime` route

 ### static